vuezy/teeny-store/docs/guide/basics.md

 - On `operand1`, `operand2`, or `operator` change: Recalculate the result.
 - On `result` change: Display the new result.

-Let's implement these effects using the `useEffect` method of the store and carefully specify the dependency arrays to control when they run.
+Let's implement these effects using the [`useEffect`](/api/teeny-store#store-useeffect) method of the store and carefully specify the dependency arrays to control when they run.

 <<< @/examples/calculator/snippets/3-effect.js#useEffect

 We now no longer need to explicitly call the `calculate` action whenever the operand or the operator is updated.
 Having properly controlled effects makes our code more predictable.

 > [!NOTE]
-> When we call the `setState` method, effects will be triggered, but not necessarily executed.
-Teeny Store performs a **shallow comparison** on each dependency to determine whether an effect should re-run.
+> When we call the [`setState`](/api/teeny-store#store-setstate) method, effects will be triggered, but not necessarily executed.
+Teeny Store performs a **shallow comparison** on each dependency to determine whether an effect should execute.
 > Effect execution is **batched** together with other state updates and by default **scheduled** to run after the call stack is empty.
 Also note that effects are executed in the order they are defined.

 > [!TIP]
 > The effect's dependency array can technically contain any value.
 However, most of the time, it's better to limit the dependency array to only include the state the effect depends on.

-If you want, we can also use the `compute` method of the store to track the calculation result.
-The `compute` method is pretty similar to the `useEffect` method.
+If you want, we can also use the [`compute`](/api/teeny-store#store-compute) method of the store to track the calculation result.
+The [`compute`](/api/teeny-store#store-compute) method is pretty similar to the [`useEffect`](/api/teeny-store#store-useeffect) method.
 It helps us compute a value (the calculation result) in response to dependency changes.
-The result will be available in the **computed property** of the store.
+The result will be available in the [`computed`](/api/teeny-store#store-computed) property of the store.

 <<< @/examples/calculator/snippets/4-compute.js#compute